By AHP Staff

 Follow up the next day with a phone call or text, or invite a new contact out for a cup of coffee.
 Focus on the people you really connected with.

-Any other networking tips?
+Any other professional networking tips?

 Avoid jargon.
 It’s fine to say, “I’m a hairstylist, and I specialize in highlights for natural-looking, sun-kissed hair color.”
 However, saying, “I’m a balayage, foilyage, and bowliage specialist” may be confusing and meaningless to people who don’t live in your hairdresser world.
 Also, be careful of your time.
 Some people only want to sell you something and aren’t interested in developing a mutually beneficial relationship.
 Avoid them and avoid being one of them.